andeart/home-assistant.io/source/_integrations/tesla_fleet.markdown

 1. If you have not already, set up your [Tesla Developer account](https://developer.tesla.com/teslaaccount).
 Confirm that you have a verified email and multi-factor authentication set up.
 2. Navigate to the [Developer dashboard](https://developer.tesla.com/en_US/dashboard).
 3. Click '**Create New Application**'.
 This should launch a new page with the header '**Create Fleet API Application**'.
-4. In most normal cases, select '**Just for me**' under '**Registration Type**'.
-If you're confident about your situation being a business set-up instead, select '**For my business**'.
+4. For simple integrations, under '**Registration Type**', select '**Just for me**'.
+If you're confident about your situation being a business setup instead, select '**For my business**'.
 Click '**Next**'.
 5. At the '**Application Details**' step, use a name that is easy to refer to later, such as `ha-integration`.
 This will be needed later while configuring the integration.
 Click '**Next**'.
-6. Under '**Oauth Grant Type**' at the '**Client Details**' step, select '**Authorization Code and Machine-to-Machine**'.
+6. At the '**Client Details**' step, under '**Oauth Grant Type**', select '**Authorization Code and Machine-to-Machine**'.
    - Under '**Allowed Origin URL(s)**', enter `https://my.home-assistant.io/`.
 Feel free to add any other URLs here depending on your setup.
    - Under '**Allowed Redirect URI(s)**', enter `https://my.home-assistant.io/redirect/oauth`.
    - Click '**Next**'.
 7. At the '**API & Scopes**' step, select the configurations you'd like to access.
-At least one of `Vehicle Information` or `Energy Product Information` **must** be selected for the integration to function.
+   - At least one of `Vehicle Information` or `Energy Product Information` **must** be selected for the integration to function.
 It is recommended you select all scopes for full functionality.
-If you're unsure, you can select only one of these two required scopes for now and update the scopes later from the Developer Dashboard.
-Click '**Next**'.
+   - If you're unsure, you can select only one of these two required scopes for now and update the scopes later from the Developer Dashboard.
+However, note that if the scopes are updated, you will need to reconfigure the integration fully (refer to the '**Integration is broken and needs to be reconfigured**' troubleshooting steps below).
+   - Click '**Next**'.
-8. At the '**Billing Details (Optional)**' step, enter your billing details if needed.
-Tesla provides a $10 monthly credit for personal API usage, so your level of usage may be covered for free.
+8. At the '**Billing Details (Optional)**' step, enter your billing details if needed, then click '**Submit**'.
+   - Tesla provides a $10 monthly credit for personal API usage, so your level of usage may be covered for free.
 Detailed pricing info for commands, data polling, and wake signals can be found at [developer.tesla.com](https://developer.tesla.com).
 Use these details to calculate your usage estimate if you rely heavily on this integration.
-If unsure, you can click the '**Skip & Submit**' button for now and add the billing details later when your usage is close to the free threshold.
+   - If unsure, you can click '**Skip & Submit**' for now and add the billing details later when your usage is close to the free threshold.

 {% enddetails %}

 {% details "Linking the Developer Application with Home Assistant" %}

-1. Get your OAuth details by going to your [Developer Dashboard](https://developer.tesla.com/en_US/dashboard), clicking '**View Details**' under the app you set up for Home Assistant integration, then clicking on the '**Credentials & APIs**' tab.
+1. Get your OAuth details by going to your [Developer dashboard](https://developer.tesla.com/en_US/dashboard), clicking '**View Details**' under the app you set up for Home Assistant integration, then clicking on the '**Credentials & APIs**' tab.
 Note the `Client ID` and `Client Secret` strings, these will be needed later.
-2. In Home Assistant, the Tesla Fleet integration wizard should walk you through the default steps.
+2. In Home Assistant, the integration wizard should walk you through the default steps.
 If not already started, scroll above and click the '**ADD INTEGRATION TO MY**' button to start the integration wizard.
 The integration will ask you for all of the necessary integration configuration.
-3. In the '**Add credentials**' step in the wizard, enter the Tesla Fleet Developer app name (from step 5 in the previous '**Setting up the Developer Application**' section above), and the Oauth Client ID and Client Secret (from step 1 above).
+3. In the '**Add credentials**' step in the wizard, enter your Tesla Fleet developer application name (from step 5 in the previous '**Setting up the Developer Application**' section above), and the Oauth Client ID and Client Secret (from step 1 above).
 Click '**Submit**'.
-4. You may be asked to re-enter your Tesla account login credentials.
+4. At this step, you should be taken to the Tesla authentication page.
+You may be asked to re-enter your Tesla account login credentials.
-5. At the confirmation page with the header "Allow ha_integration access to your Tesla Account", click the '**Select All**' button.
-This list of scopes is already limited to the specific scopes defined at in the app information earlier.
+5. At the confirmation page with the header '**Allow ha_integration access to your Tesla Account**' (the name is driven by what you set earlier), click the '**Select All**' button.
+This list of scopes is already limited to the specific scopes you chose for the application information earlier, so it is not necessary to review them again.
 Click '**Allow**'.
-6. Page that asks 'Link account to Home Assistant?'.
-Click 'Link account'.
-7. Popup.
-Title: Tesla Fleet.
-Message: Re-authentication was successful.
+6. You should now see a Home Assistant page asking if you would like to '**Link account to Home Assistant?**'.
+Click '**Link account**'.
+7. You should be all set!

 {% enddetails %}